nelsonRoberts1968/note-taker/README.md

 ## Installation instructions

 * Clone git repository.
-* Run Node Command  " node server.js"
+* Run Node Command  "node server.js"
-* Once local server is up and running naviget to port 3001
+* Once local server is up and running navigate to port 3001
 * Follow instruction for creating a new note and save